Thorium/thorium.github.io/FSharpAzure/2-AzureStorage/AzureStorageEng.md

-# Azure Blob- ja Table Storage #
+# Azure Blob- and Table Storage #

-Käytetään edellä tehtyä WorkerRole-projektia.
-Käytämme myös [Fog](http://dmohl.github.io/Fog/)-kirjastoa, jossa on tuki Azuren palveluille: Table Storagelle, Blob Storage, Queue Storage, Serice Bus ja Cache.
+Let's use the WorkerRole from previous tutorials.
+Let's also use [Fog](http://dmohl.github.io/Fog/)-library, which supports Azure services: Table Storage, Blob Storage, Queue Storage, Service Bus and Cache.

-Ensimmäisenä on lisättävä connectionstringit Azuren storageille.
-Tämä tapahtuu näin:
+First task is to add connection strings to Azure storage.
+It is done like this:

-Avaa deployment-projektin **ServiceDefinition.csdef** ja lisää sinne settingit: **TableStorageConnectionString** ja **BlobStorageConnectionString**.
-Nämä voivat emulator-ympäristössä olla tyhjät.
+Open the deployment-project file **ServiceDefinition.csdef** and add there settings: **TableStorageConnectionString** and **BlobStorageConnectionString**.
+In the Azure emulator -environment these can be empty.

 	[lang=xml]
 	<?xml version="1.0" encoding="utf-8"?>